 Pushing the Limits

 The setting of Another Round is geographically Copenhagen, but more significantly it is banality.
-The mens’ lives are banal; they have normal homes, normal jobs, normal problems.
+The men’s lives are banal; they have average homes, routine jobs, and normal problems.
 The stakes are never too high.
 And yet where Vinterberg excels is in creating tension in the mundane, a skill already displayed in his 2012 Academy Award-nominated The Hunt (also starring Mads Mikkelsen).
 Every sip the men take increases their chances of being found out.
-Every stashed bottle or slurred word could lose them their jobs, their spouses, their dignity.
+Every stashed bottle or slurred word could lose them their jobs, their spouses, and their dignity.
 And yet they continue to drink, upping the original 0.05% all the way to 0.1%, then to the edge of a blackout.
 It’s clear Vinterberg enjoys making the audience cringe with anxiety, but to what end?